troglobit/finit/doc/config.md

 *Default:* 0 (disabled)

-When enabled (non-zeoro), this delay runs after file systems have been unmounted and the root filesystem has been remounted read-only, and sync(2) has been called, twice.
+When enabled (non-zero), this delay runs after file systems have been unmounted and the root filesystem has been remounted read-only, and sync(2) has been called, twice.